Suit Cleaning 101: How To Make Your Suit Last

 Keeping a suit looking like new requires some suit cleaning standards; it doesn’t stop once you pick up the dry-cleaning.
 If you don’t know the basics of suit cleaning, we’ll show you the ropes to keep you and your suit lookin’ fresh.

 You’re hard at work and hard at play.
 You’re cranking away, making moves and looking ever so fresh in your newly minted custom suit.
 With it on, you’re sitting, walking, running, grinding and hustling all day long.
 And you’re not alone.
 Your suit is hard at work right there with you; a modern day coat of armor that keeps you shining.
 But your daily hustle doesn’t just affect you, it affects your suit too.
-So you’re thinking about parting ways with your suit for a couple of days so it can spend some down time at the dry cleaners for some thorough cleaning.
+And just like those they adorn, the suit gets dirty too.
+So you’re thinking about parting ways for a couple of days so it can spend some down time at the dry cleaners for some thorough suit cleaning.

 A suit is a serious investment.
 Like any investment, you have to respect it, understand it and learn how to properly manage and care for it.
 We show you a few simple steps on how to extend the life of your trusty companion…

 Suit Cleaning Tip #1 – Avoiding the Cleaners

 You know not to throw your suit into the washer but there’s nothing that will beat up your suit jacket and wear it out faster than frequently taking it to the dry cleaners.
 While a trip to the cleaners every once in a while is inevitable, do so only when visible dirt or odor has built up and spot clean the dirty areas rather than have them clean the entire suit jacket.
 Dry cleaning will expose your suit to harsh chemicals that will eventually take its toll on the fabric.
-Some cleaners will also not exercise sufficient care during the process and may damage the internal canvassing (this is not a problem for pants which do not contain convassing).
+Some cleaners will also not exercise sufficient care during the process and may damage the internal canvassing (this is not a problem for pants which do not contain canvassing).
 So steer clear and only clean your suit jacket when needed.